kobbled/ktransw_py/README.md

 without conflicting with karel.
 The **\`** string mode is incorperated into *ktransw* in order to dispose of the leftover **\`** chars to resolve nested macros.

+## \%from \<file-name\> \%import <function>, <function>, etc...

+A "from/import" custom directive similar to that in python is included with ktransw.
+This is done to decrease the size of compiled .pc files, as the ktrans compiler does not exclude routines from an \%include file that do not link to any routine calls in the program being compiled.

 ## FAQ